What Is Mulch?

 Whole leaves may mat together if applied too thickly.

-That can block water or air.
+That can restrict water or air movement.

 Shredded leaves usually work better because they settle more evenly and break down more predictably.